-We are dedicated to researching, producing, and providing natural products that work for pet parents and their beloved companions.
-We have used our over 20 years of experience to create PIPTOPET, a natural product specifically designed to help your pup with cancer!
+We are dedicated to researching, producing, and providing natural products that are useful for pet parents and their beloved companions.
+We have used our over 20 years of experience to create PIPTOPET, a natural product specifically designed to help your pup during his fight against cancer!

 One thing that might give you peace of mind - you not only can use this product long-term , but also use it either on its own, or in addition to other treatment options!